All Episodes

 They anchor Don Lemon interviewing the author Tim Wise, who has a book called Between Barack and a Hard Place, Racism and White Denial in the Age of Obama.

-And Don Lemon says, some of the conservative talk show hosts there should they be more responsible with their language, because people may be buying into what they're saying and not realizing it's coded racism.
+And Don Lemon says, some of the conservative talk show hosts there, should they be more responsible with their language?

 We think of Hitler as not just a fascist, but a racial fascist.

-So if what they're saying is this man Obama is a racial fascist, the question that gets bagged in a lot of white people's minds is, hmm, I wonder what race he's going to come for.
+So if what they're saying is this man Obama is a racial fascist, the question that gets begged in a lot of white people's minds is, hmm, I wonder what race he's going to come for.

-Oh, yes, us, because Glenn Beck said it's reparations, and Rush Limbaugh said Obama hates white people.
+Oh, yes, us, because Glenn Beck said it's reparations and Rush Limbaugh said Obama hates white people.

-It gins up this type of hostility and really white racial paranoia and white racial resentment at a time when we need to be seriously talking about issues that face us as a nation and not being engaged in this kind of racial politics, but that's what's going on.
+It gins up this type of hostility and really white racial paranoia and white racial resentment at a time when we need to be seriously talking about issues that face us as a nation and not being engaged in this kind of racial politics.

-So this is the kind of lying that uh passes for reporting and wise commentary on the left.
+So this is the kind of lying that passes for reporting and wise commentary on the left.

 I never said Obama hates white people.